-- All Heads of Schools / Directors of Research Institutes
+- All Heads of Schools

 - Two Senate Assessors

-- College Head of Human Resources
+- College Head of People & OD

-The College Promotion Committee, convened by the Vice Principal & Head of College, will consider and assess all applications for their College.
+The College Promotion Committee, convened by the Vice Principal & Head of College, will consider and assess all the applications for their College.
 Promotion decisions will be determined on the evidence provided by each applicant and on the extent to which they satisfy a preponderance of the criteria across the range of academic activity applicable to the grade and track.
-The Committee will decide on balance the extent to which the criteria are satisfied, potentially meriting promotion, and make their recommendation to the Principal’s Board of Review.
+The Committee will decide on balance the extent to which the criteria are satisfied, potentially meriting promotion, and make their recommendation to the Board of Review.

 Where the College Committee considers that an application for promotion to Readership and Professorship meets the relevant criteria for promotion, the Board of Review will determine whether an applicant is to be promoted.

 All outcomes, including the rationale for each decision, will be recorded for the purposes of feedback to applicants and policy monitoring.
-The recommendations from the College Promotion Committee will be considered by the Principal’s Board of Review.
+The recommendations from the College Promotion Committee will be considered by the Board of Review.